johsteffens/mocutsvd/doc/mocutsvd.md

 ## The DC Approach

 For sake of completeness, we briefly mention that for diagonalizing a bi-diagonal matrix, a stable and efficient divide an conquer approach has been developed by Ming Gu et al. [10].
 The DC-approach is significantly different from the Golub-Reinsch GR-chasing.
 The DC-Approach appears to run faster at similar stability.
 It has been adopted by popular SVD software libraries.
-However, we did not utilize the DC-Idea in MocUT-SVD.
+We did not utilize the DC-Idea in MocUT-SVD but found a solution that outperforms other public SVD solutions that use the DC-Approach.

 ## The 3-Phase Band-Diagonal SVD Approach